Skip to main content

 Charge limits

-The maximum number of charges allowed for PreK-8th grades are: 1 week of reimbursable meals OR $18.75 for Full pay students and $3.50 for Reduced pay students.
-Once a student reaches the allowable week’s charges, he/she will no longer be allowed to charge meals and should be prepared to bring his/her meals from home until the negative balance is paid in full.
+The maximum charges allowed for PreK-8th grades are $25.00 for Full pay students or $3.50 for Reduced pay students.
+Once a student reaches the allowable charges, he/she will no longer be allowed to charge meals and should be prepared to bring his/her meals from home until the negative balance is paid in full.

 Bad Debt